-Since the launch of the Programme in 2004 the Olive Tree has made its name as a unique initiative for Palestinian and Israeli undergraduates at City University that enables them to better understand the drivers of the conflict that has shaped their lives and prospects in the Middle East.
+Since the launch of the Programme in 2004 the Olive Tree has made its name as a unique initiative for Palestinian and Israeli undergraduates at City, University of London that enables them to better understand the drivers of the conflict that has shaped their lives and prospects in the Middle East.

 We must regretfully acknowledge, however, that it will not be possible to continue the Programme in its present form, as of the graduation of the students currently in receipt of Olive Tree scholarships in summer 2016.